RESTORE lab, Toulouse, France

 - A PhD degree preferably in biochemistry or cell biology and physiology

 - Expertise in the field of metabolism and stromal cell biology (in particular adipocytes and mesenchymal stromal cells) will be highly prioritized

 - Hands–on experience on in vivo (mice) experiments, confocal imaging, multi–color flow cytometry, oxygraphyand cell culture of mammalian primary cells

 - Experience in the interpretation of mass spectrometry data obtained from metabolomics and isotope (13C–metabolites) tracing experiments is an asset

 - Knowledge in histology, quantitative PCR, and general lab protocols and methodologies used in the biological sciences

 - Computational expertise including experience with image analysis, FlowJo, Prism, and Excel.
 Mastery of R and Python would be a plus

 - High levels of initiative, autonomy and the ability to assume a high level of responsibility

 - Strong interpersonal and mentoring skills needed to effectively deal with students and people of the two collaborating groups

-- Proficiency in English as members of the teams are native English speakers
+- Good level in English is required as members of the teams are native English speakers

-Starting on January 2021, the job position is funded for 36 months by an INCA (Institut National du Cancer) grant.
+Starting on June2021, the job position is funded for 12months renewable twice.